A choice of Courses to suit everyone

 Types of Courses for you to choose from:

 We offer unique A Level Programmes known as Pathways.
 Pathways are currently available for those interested in pursuing a career in Medicine, Technology and Engineering, Business, Health Sciences and Social Sciences.
-Further Pathways in Teaching and Education, and Media are being planned for September 2017.
 Details of each of these pathways can be found here.
 These courses are offered as part of a Study Programme.
 Please see details below.

 Another exciting development for the College over the past few years has been the inclusion of Apprenticeships and Traineeships in our curriculum offer.
 An Apprenticeship can offer you the opportunity to get into work, earn a wage and learn your skills on the job.
 Please click here for detailed information on our wide range of Apprenticeships.

 Traineeships provide the essential work preparation training, Maths and English and work experience needed to apply for an Apprenticeship or another job training opportunity.
 Employers provide the valuable work experience placement and interview as part of the programme.
 Please click here for further details.

 The College has specialised in Vocational Courses for several years, which can lead you directly to University, Higher Education courses, Apprenticeships or Employment.
 Our Vocational Courses are offered at a wide range of levels to suit everyone.
 Studying on one of our Vocational Courses involves continuous assessment, mainly through coursework, practical work related assignments, work experience, some externally assessed examinations and in some cases online tests.
 These courses are offered as part of a Study Programme.Please see details below.